How radical tattoos helped her fight breast cancer

 McLaughlin's moment of weakness came years later.

-Questing for for confidence
+Questing for confidence

 Eight years after her last treatment, an unexpected staph infection forced doctors to remove her implants.
 "That's when I cried," she said.
 "They were so beautiful and life-like that I couldn't believe it was happening to me."
 Doctors removed the infected skin, expanded the remaining flesh on her chest, and inserted smaller implants.